tmwnwes/333Arcade/README.md

 # How to play

-Regardless of platform, please download or clone this entire project repository from the "main" branch.
-This can be accomplised by navigting to the named branch, and then clicking the green "code" button and either downloading as zip or copying the shown link and cloning via your favorite IDE with git cloning functionality, such as VS Code.
+Regardless of platform, please download or clone this entire project repository from the "Milestone-4-Code-Review-Branch-(Never-Merge)" branch.
+This can be accomplised by navigting to the named branch, and then clicking the green "code" button and either downloading as zip or copying the shown link and cloning via your favorite IDE with git cloning functionality, such as VS Code and then switching to the approprate branch.
 Then download the CMU graphics library mentioned above directly from the source.
-Take the "cmu_graphics" folder from that download (not the entire installer folder, just the cmu_graphics folder) and put it in the same directory as the files from this repository.
+Take the "cmu_graphics" folder from that download (not the entire installer folder, just the cmu_graphics folder.
+Please take special mention of this.
+It is the most common error) and put it in the same directory as the files from this repository.
 Then make sure you have pyautogui installed.
 This can be accomplished on Windows and Mac with pip or pip3 just by opening a terminal / command prompt and typing pip install pyautogui or pip3 pyautogui.
 If this function fails, instead type python3 -m pip install pyautogui or python3 -m pip3 install pyautogui.
-Then follow the platform dependent instructions below for manual testing:
+Then follow the platform dependent instructions below for the ability to play the games (This is to actually play the games, not necessarily run the tests):

 ## MacOS Instructions
 If you are on MacOS, you have 3 options for running the launcher: